Here (2024 film): Production

 The film adaptation of Here by Richard McGuire was announced in February 2022, with Playtone and ImageMovers producing, Eric Roth writing the script, Robert Zemeckis directing, and Tom Hanks set to star.
 To find investors, an auction for the movie's rights was to be brokered by CAA, which represents Hanks, Playtone and Roth, and WME, which represents Zemeckis and ImageMovers.
-However, all studios passed on the film at the package stage seeing how it was a risky and difficult movie for broad audiences.
+However, all studios passed on the film at the package stage, seeing it as a risky and difficult movie for broad audiences.

 In May 2022, Miramax joined as the financer and international sales agent and Sony Pictures landed distribution rights for the United States.
 Robin Wright was cast before the investor's announcement; in September, Paul Bettany and Kelly Reilly joined, followed by Leslie Zemeckis in February 2023, and Michelle Dockery and Gwilym Lee in April.
 It reunites Hanks and Wright, as well as Zemeckis, Roth, cinematographer Don Burgess, and composer Alan Silvestri for the first time in 30 years after the 1994 release of Forrest Gump.

 Production began by January 2023 in Pinewood Studios.
 The production team used a new generative artificial intelligence technology called Metaphysic Live to face-swap and de-age the actors in real time as they perform instead of using additional post-production processing methods.

 Release

 Here had its premiere at the AFI Fest in the TCL Chinese Theatre as the Centerpiece Screening on October 25, 2024, the day after Zemeckis was honored with a Director's Spotlight by the American Film Institute.
 The film was theatrically released by TriStar Pictures through Sony Pictures Releasing on November 1, 2024.
 It was originally set to have its world premiere in Los Angeles and New York on November 15, 2024, followed by a limited release in the United States on November 22, 2024, and a wider release on November 27, 2024.
 In June 2024, Sony Pictures moved the film's wide release to November 15, 2024, and in August, they brought it forward two weeks to November 1, 2024.
-Other distributors released the film internationally, with Amazon MGM Studios handling the film's distribution sales in the United Kingdom, Australia, New Zealand and German-speaking Europe, and Vertice 360 selling the film to markets in Latin America (through BF Distribution) and Portugal, with Vertice distributing it themselves in their home country, Spain.
-Local distributors include Eagle Pictures in Italy, Nordisk Film in Scandinavian territories, and Huahua Media in China.
+Miramax sold the film to other distributors internationally, with Amazon MGM Studios handling the film's sales in the United Kingdom, Australia, New Zealand and German-speaking Europe, and Vertice 360 selling the film in Latin America (through BF Distribution) and Portugal; Vertice self-distributed the film in Spain.
+Local distributors include Eagle Pictures in Italy, Nordisk Film in Scandinavian territories, VVS Films in Canada, PVR Inox Pictures in India, Shaw Organisation in Singapore, and Huahua Media in China.

 Reception

 Box office

 In the United States and Canada, Here debuted to $4.9 million from 2,647 theaters, finishing in fifth place.
-It then finished in eighth with $2.4 million in its sophomore weekend (a drop of 51%), before falling out of the top 10 in subsequent weeks.
+It then finished in eighth with $2.4 million in its second weekend (a drop of 51%), before falling out of the top 10 in subsequent weeks.